We may earn money or products from the companies mentioned in this post.

 - With a good variety of local stores in Roseville from the Bridal Box to Sparrow 5 to Antique Trove and more, you can have fun visiting and discovering sweet surprises no one else may have.
 It’s a great way to support local area businesses and neighbors.
 Of course, we also have an excellent variety of national chains like Michael’s Crafts and Hobby Lobby (my go-to places to buy craft materials and projects to enjoy with the grandkids), Walmart, Home Depot and Lowes, and more.
 Not to mention my own company, Keller Williams. 🙂

 - We also have two major medical centers in Roseville – Kaiser and Sutter – along with many doctors, dentists, veterinarians, and other medical professionals who work hard to help us stay healthy!
 And I am so grateful to them!

-- One of the photos at the end isn’t in Roseville.
+- One of the places I am grateful for isn’t in Roseville.
 BUT the Sacramento International Airport is only a short drive from Roseville and a great place to head when visiting family and friends, or traveling on business.
 And boy, do I appreciate that we have a couple of ways of getting there from Roseville.
 Very handy to be able to head up Baseline to the 99 if the 80 is jammed, or vice versa!

 Fun Memories in Roseville 2016

-There’s a lot of fun memories in all these photos of Roseville 2016.
-I had such a delightful time making this video and hope y’all enjoy it as well – while also maybe learning something new about this great town of ours.
+There’s a lot of fun memories in this post from Roseville 2016.
+I had such a delightful time writing it and hope y’all enjoy it as well – while also maybe learning something new about this great town of ours.
 Living in Roseville CA is indeed a sweet joy!
 Got comments or questions?
-We’d love to hear them – here or at Facebook.com. 😉
+We’d love to hear them – here or at Facebook.com/RosevilleCaliforniaJoys.